-The Chinese occupiers having relaxed their emphasis on restricting Tibetan border crossings by the beginning of the 1980, in 1984 the time was right for an 18 year-old Geshela to make the long and arduous journey to South India and the monastic seat of Sera in order to begin his formal philosophical studies.
+The Chinese occupiers having relaxed their emphasis on restricting Tibetan border crossings by the beginning of the 1980’s.
+In 1984 the time was right for him to escape the oppressive regime that had been instilled in Tibet and make the long and arduous journey to South India and the monastic seat of Sera in order to begin his formal philosophical studies.

 From such relatively humble beginnings, Geshela all at once found himself at the holy feet of the then Abbot of Sera Jey, our very own Khensur Kangyurwa Rinpoche, who bestowed on him the rab chung precepts of one gone forth (from life as a householder), thereby enabling Geshela to don newly the robes of a monk and begin his studies at Sera.
 Having been requested, Rinpoche took the new arrival under his care, most compassionately agreeing to act as both his Kasha Gen and Petri Gen. Having shortly thereafter set out in his studies of philosophical program that would eventually take him 18 years to complete, Geshela continued receiving regular (thrice-a-week) petri from Rinpoche until the latter’s departure in 1988.
 Thereafter, Geshela received the rest of his petri (until his 2002 completion) from Rinpoche’s eldest student and the current Sera Jey Abbot, Khen Rinpoche Lobsang Palden.
 A long-time and committed disciple now the among the eldest Geshes in Khen Rinpoche and Khensur Rinpoche’s house-group, there is no danger in saying that Geshela’ is among the closest students of both of the former respectively.